History of Ivory Coast: European Contact

-Establishment of French rule
+The French Conquest

 Louis-Gustave Binger in 1892 treaty signing with Famienkro leaders.

 To support its claims of effective occupation, France again assumed direct control of its West African coastal trading posts and embarked on an accelerated program of exploration in the interior in 1886.
 In 1887, Lieutenant Louis Gustave Binger began a two-year journey across Ivory Coast's interior.
 By the end of his journey, Binger had secured four treaties that established French protectorates in Ivory Coast.
 Also in 1887, Verdier's agent, Marcel Treich-Laplène, negotiated five additional agreements that extended French influence from the headwaters of the Niger River Basin through Ivory Coast.

 By the end of the 1880s, France had established effective control over the coastal regions of Ivory Coast and Britain recognized French sovereignty in the area in 1889.
 France named Treich-Laplène the titular governor of the territory in 1889.
 In 1893, Ivory Coast was made a French colony; agreements with Liberia in 1892 and with Britain in 1893 determined the eastern and western boundaries of the colony, but the northern boundary was not fixed until 1947 when the French government wanted to attach parts of Upper Volta (present-day Burkina Faso) and French Sudan (present-day Mali) to Ivory Coast for economic and administrative reasons.